-We have audited the accompanying basic financial statements, which are comprised of statements of net position as of June 30, 2014 and 2013, and statements of revenues, expenses and changes in net position and of cash flows for the years then ended and the related notes to the basic financial statements, as listed in the table of contents, of the University of Kentucky Center on Aging Foundation, Inc. (Foundation), a not-for-profit corporation affiliated with and a component unit of the University of Kentucky.
+We have audited the accompanying basic financial statements, which are comprised of statements of net position as of June 30, 2015 and 2014, and the related statements of revenues, expenses and changes in net position and of cash flows for the years then ended and the related notes to the basic financial statements, as listed in the table of contents, of the University of Kentucky Center on Aging Foundation, Inc. (Foundation), a not-for-profit corporation affiliated with and a component unit of the University of Kentucky.